Cop safety cited in no-knock warrant ahead of Locke's death

 As they were investigating the murder, police sought warrants that would have required them to knock at multiple locations, as well as warrants that would have allowed them to enter unannounced.
 In the application for the no-knock warrants, Zebro said it was necessary to “prevent the loss, destruction or removal of the objects of the search or to protect the searchers or the public.”

-Some names in the search warrants are redacted, but police have said Locke was not among those named.
-Locke’s 17-year-old cousin, Mekhi Camden Speed, was named.
-Speed was arrested this week and charged with two counts of second-degree murder in connection with Elder’s death.

-To support the no-knock entry, Zebro said Elder’s killing was violent and that the suspects were later seen entering the Minneapolis apartment complex.
+To support the no-knock entry, Zebro said Elder’s killing was violent and that the suspects, including Speed, were later seen entering the Minneapolis apartment complex.
 He also said surveillance video captured Speed trying to cover up an item in his pants, which police believed was the murder weapon.

 The warrant applications say Speed and others — some who are named and some who are not — also have a history of violent crimes, including robberies, incidents involving guns and fleeing police.
 He wrote that investigators also monitored their “Instagram and Facebook social media accounts, where the suspects are posting videos and pictures while holding various firearms.”